ogemarques/matlab-experiment-manager-skin-lesion-classification/README.md

 ## Suggested steps
 1. Download or clone the repository.
 2. Open MATLAB.
-3. Open and edit the script `processImages.m` to match the location (absolute or relative path) of the training and validation images in your setup.
-4. Run the script `processImages.m` to read and process the images.
+3. Edit the `ExperimentSetup.mlx` file to reflect the path to your selected dataset.
-5. Open the Experiment Manager app [2] (you can type `experimentmanager` in the MATLAB Command Window).
+4. Open the Experiment Manager app [2] (you can type `experimentmanager` in the MATLAB Command Window).
-6. Select ... option.
+5. Select ... option.
-7. Select ...
+6. Select ...
-8. Configure ... (see figure below).
+7. Configure ... (see figure below).
-9. ...
+8. ...
-10.  with a trained image classification network.
+9.   with a trained image classification network.
 This network has been trained using transfer learning with the GoogLeNet pretrained network.

 ![](figures/EM2.png)